pavelnovikau/triple_submit/README.md

 ### Configuration Options

-- **Enable Safe Enter AI-helper**: Master switch to enable/disable the extension
+- **Enable 3x Enter**: Master switch to enable/disable the extension
 - **Enable for this site**: Control whether the extension works on the current website
 - **Enter presses**: Set how many Enter presses are required (2-5)
 - **Delay**: Adjust the maximum time between presses (200-2000ms)